salihcantekin/TechBuddySolution/src/TechBuddy.Middlewares.ExceptionHandling/README.md

 * `ContentType`
 * `DefaultMessage`

-If you wanted to use this middleware for only specific extepcion types, then you can use `ExceptionTypeList` to add your exception types.
+If you want to use this middleware for only specific exception types, then you can use `ExceptionTypeList` to add your exception types.
 If the exception is not one of the given exceptions, middleware will not catch and manage the exception.

 When `ExceptionHandlerAction` is set, this action will be invoked when any exception has occured.